digital-agenda-data/scoreboard.docker/README.md

 * The **elda** container needs access to the external SPARQL link from inside the container.
 If you are using /etc/hosts, the url will need to be redirected to the NGINX server.
 That is why the NGINX exposed port must be added to NGINX configuration, in the server that has the /sparql location configured.
 * If you are changing the default URLs from the .env.DEV file, you also need to updated them accordingly in the NGINX configuration file - nginx/project-DEV.conf

+### Add SSH key to the cron container  - Only on production

+The `exportcl.sh` script that updates the [RDF repository](https://github.com/digital-agenda-data/rdf) runs daily on production.
+It needs to use a SSH private key that has write access to the GIT repo.

+####  Copy existing SSH configurations from the current `exportcl.sh` host

+1. Connect to the existing host using the scoreboard user
+2. Copy the ~/.ssh contents
+3. Move them to the cron/ssh directory

+If you are using the same user/host, you need just to:

+     cd <SCOREBOARD.DOCKER_HOME>
+     cp ~/.ssh/* cron/ssh/

+####  Generate new key

+Run in <SCOREBOARD.DOCKER_HOME>:

+1. Create a new key

+        ssh-keygen -t rsa -b 4096 -C "scoreboard@digital-agenda-data.eu" -N '' -f cron/ssh/id_rsa

+2. Open the public key file an copy its contents:

+        cat cron/ssh/id_rsa.pub

+3. Copy the file contents in: https://github.com/digital-agenda-data/rdf/settings/keys/new

+4. Keep the existing `cron/ssh/known_hosts` file because it contains the github servers

 ### Start stack

 #### PRODUCTION - multiple plone servers